 An understanding of how pathogens (disease-causing microorganisms) can contaminate food, survive and/or multiply (and in some cases produce toxins) is essential to evaluate risk.
-Pathogens may be present in raw foods as well as in infected food workers.
+Pathogens may be present in raw foods as well as in infected food employees.

 Pathogens in food, present either naturally or by contamination, can survive if the food requires no further cooking or is undercooked.
 It is important to note that while bacteria may survive and multiply in potentially hazardous food, viruses and parasites may survive but cannot multiply without a living host.
-Pathogens in infected food workers may be shed in feces, infected lesions and respiratory secretions and thus can be transmitted to food.
+Pathogens in infected food employees may be shed in feces, infected lesions and respiratory secretions and thus can be transmitted to food.
 A list of primary sources of common foodborne pathogens is provided at the end of the chapter (see Attachment 7.1).
 Use this list when trying to determine the source of contamination.

 Potentially hazardous foods (PHFs) are those high-risk foods in which bacteria can survive, multiply and with certain bacteria, produce toxin.
-Foods with a pH of 4.6 or above and a water activity of 0.85 Aw or greater are regarded as PHFs.
-PHFs are also defined as any food or ingredient, natural or synthetic, in a form capable of supporting the rapid and progressive growth of infectious or toxigenic microorganisms or the slower growth of Clostridium botulinum.
+See Rule 290-5-14 -.01 Definitions on page 12 of the Code to determine what constitutes a potential hazardous food (time/temperature control for safety food).
 The pH and Aw for several categories of food are provided at the end of the chapter (see Attachment 7.2).